Tutorials

 This guide provides a practical, step-by-step approach to adding i18n support to your FastAPI app.
 No overcomplicated theory—just a working solution you can implement immediately.

-By the end, you’ll have a fully localized FastAPI application that can handle multiple languages, pluralization, datetime formatting, currency localization, and user language preferences.
+By the end, you’ll have a fully localized FastAPI application that can handle multiple languages, pluralization, localized time, datetime formatting, currency localization, and user language preferences.

 The source code for this tutorial can be found on GitHub.